Roles API

 }Checking Workflow Status

-Current Limitation: There is currently no v1 API endpoint to check the status of these async operations when using API key authentication.
+Use the Background Jobs endpoint to check the status of async operations with API key authentication:

 Error Handling